 In addition to our goats, we raise two beautiful Jersey cows.
 Their names are Juniper and Mable.
 This year will be Mable's firs time calving.
 Together they will provide enough milk to enhance our cheese selection at the farmers market, including single-origin cow's milk cheeses such as mozzarella and Queso Fresco as well as a mixed-milk cheese.
 She grazes lush green pasture that provides a rich, creamy milk.

 Chickens have been a part of our farm from the very beginning.
 Dreamfarm provides organic eggs from pasture raised laying hens.
 Our hens are raised in portable hoop-houses with access to a large fenced outdoor area that is moved every three weeks.
 To supplement the greens and bugs they get everyday, they are fed a non-soy organic grain.
-A dozen ducks also provide delicious eggs.
+A small flock of ducks also provide delicious eggs.

 The remainder of the menagerie at Dreamfarm consists of 3 to 6 grass-fed steers and 6 to 8 pigs which are sold for meat in the fall.
 The pigs are fed the whey from our cheesemaking.

 No farm is complete without the loyal dogs and cats.
-Our dogs, Marly and Attica, are eager to guard the farm, greet our visitors, and offer love and companionship during long days working on the farm.
+Our dogs, Marly and Finnegan, are eager to guard the farm, greet our visitors, and offer love and companionship during long days working on the farm.
 Our cats are great compatriots and professionals in barn predator control.